low fire

 The burnish was a mixed success with obvara - it delaminated in a few spots on two of the orbs during the dunking, which to my eye is kind of unsightly as the revealed clay layer beneath is bright white, so I color-matched and painted those in with acrylic.
 However, one orb and the bowl had no delamination accidents, and the resultant sheen on all four pieces is beautiful.
 Overall, I am happy with these and would be willing to burnish for obvara again.

-Below is one photo of each of my four new obvara ceramics from my April 2024 Dakota Potters Supply workshop!
+Below are one photo of each of my three new obvara orbs and three photos of my new obvara bowl from my April 2024 Dakota Potters Supply workshop!

 My Obvara Raku Vases